fumeilin/hosp-readmission-prediction/README.md

 # hosp-readmission-prediction
-predicting 30-day hosp readmission with machine learning models
+project objectives: predicting 30-day hosp readmission with machine learning models data sets: analyses in this project are based on the MIMIC-III data set (https://mimic.physionet.org/)